We may earn money or products from the companies mentioned in this post. Merci!

 Cinnamon Spiced Peaches – “Would you like spiced peaches with your pork chops?”
-I noticed the mason jars on the kitchen counter before we sat down to supper or dinner – which ever term fits the bill.
-We were having peaches and ice cream for dessert!
+Not at all what I expected to hear.
+Earlier, I noticed the mason jars on the kitchen counter before we sat down to supper or dinner – whichever term fits the bill.

 The pain associated with kidney stones should not automatically lead to cheery thoughts of sipping lemonade or even peaches.
 But in this case, eating the fresh peaches brought back memories from long ago.